Don’t Be Cruel

 Writer(s): Otis Blackwell/Elvis Presley (see lyrics here)

-Review: Elvis had already shaken the music world with two chart toppers in 1956 when “Don’t Be Cruel,” backed by “Hound Dog,” topped the chart for 11 weeks.
-Joel Whitburn, the go-to chart historian for Billboard magazine with his Record Research books, calls it the only single in history to have both sides go to #1.
+Elvis made chart history in 1956 when “Don’t Be Cruel,” backed by “Hound Dog,” topped the chart for 11 weeks.
+Joel Whitburn, the go-to chart historian for Billboard magazine with his Record Research books, says it is the only single in history to have both sides go to #1.
 He backs up the claim by pointing out that “Hound Dog” hit the charts first and had the initial buzz, but that airplay began to favor “Don’t Be Cruel.”
 SF

 Sam Phillips, Presley’s former producer, was floored when he heard the song, saying that the first time he heard it on his car radio he had to pull over.
-CR Phillips said later, “they have finally found this man’s ability.”
-CR
+TC Phillips said later, “they have finally found this man’s ability.”
+TC